thiagogsdsa/ab_testing_game/README.md

 ## Step 4: Interpret (Evaluation & Reporting)

 - **Summarize results:**

   - Posterior estimates for retention, Total Rounds
   - Probability of improvement (lift) for each metric
   - 95% credible intervals for differences between control and treatment groups
 - **Recommendations:**

   - Move the gate to level 40 if the Bayesian probability of lift exceeds the threshold of 95%
 - **Business Performance:**
 - Use the posterior lift distribution (with credible intervals) to estimate the potential revenue impact for the company, based on the monetization rules described in the Business Understanding section (e.g., revenue per retained player from IAPs and ads).
 - **Deliverable:**

   - PDF containing presentations of the test: one from **PowerPoint** and another from **Beamer (LaTeX)**.
 See the report folder.
   - HTML report of the entire **Jupyter notebook**.
 Execute the shell script in the export_to_hmtl folder to  generate it.

 # Bayesian A/B Test Results

-## Result
 The analysis indicates a **low probability of improvement** for retention metrics (Day 1 and Day 7) and engagement (Total Rounds).
 Therefore, there is **no strong statistical evidence** that the treatment version outperforms the control.

-**Recommendation:**
+## **Recommendation:**

 Keep **Gate 30 (Control)** as the active version and **continue monitoring performance** over the next cycles.

 ## Business Performance

 We also projected the **expected business performance** based on the **posterior distribution of Day 7 retention**, as shown below:

 ![Posterior Distribution Projection](imgs/final_slide_0.png)